zaidkashif/Connectify/README.md

 # 📱 Connectify

+important -- Currently Working on Docker for using microservice

 A full-stack social media application where users can register, log in, follow others, post content, like/comment on posts, and receive email notifications for key actions like registration and account deletion.

 ---